How to Feel At Home in Vienna, While Attending German Classes (Part 3)

 You can find all flea markets online at flohmarkt.at and stadt-wien.at.

-After spending hours on end on a Sunday flea market rampage securing the best prices and later decorating your little oasis, it is finally time for labeling.
+After spending hours on end on a Sunday flea market rampage securing the best prices and later decorating your place, it is finally time for labeling.
 For this, you will need post-it notes, a pen, and a lexicon.
 You just brought home a coffee table?
-Scribble down der Couchtisch on a post-it, stick it on and continue.
+Scribble down der Couchtisch on a post-it, stick it on, and continue.
 New curtains?
 Die Vorhänge.
 New mirror?
 Der Spiegel.
 New colorful, psychedelic 90s lamp?
 Die Lavalampe.

 Guess who is enriching their vocabulary by the day?
 You are welcome.